Dagim-Fikru/DERASH-Anti-crime-App-using-Flutter/README.md

 # Business Features

-### - Users can upload redhanded crime image which make the justice system easy and precise.
+### - Users can upload redhanded crime image which make the justice system easyily and precisily.
 ### - Since the report send to the police station and save on user's account which makes the police officers accountable if they ignore the report.